selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 Don't decide under physical discomfort or heavy emotion, wait until your mind is clear. [[decision-making]]

 Need little, want less

+Work can be fun and fulfilling but it's just a game, there are more important things in life, like health, family, and principles

 Embrace uncertainty